 For example, rats and bats have the same metabolic rate, but bats live far longer.
 Metabolic rate was found to have no correlation to longevity in birds or mammals, even when statistical methods make corrections for phylogeny and body size.

-Mice with the highest metabolic rate had greater total and resting energy expenditure and also lived the longest.
+Mice with the highest metabolic rate (greater total and resting energy expenditure) lived the longest.
 A similar trend is observed among dog breeds.
 Further discussion suggests that it is the increase in resting energy expenditure, across species, that is protective of aging.

 PUFAs in Nature

 PUFAs are perfect for mammals who hibernate since they slow down the metabolic rate.
 They increase and prolong torpor, decrease the body temperature, and slow down the rate of fat loss during hibernation.

 Native Americans knew when to hunt bears – preferably towards the end of hibernation when their fat content was lowest in PUFA.
 Bears accumulate fat in the fall on a high PUFA diet, when the ground is covered in acorns.

 Although a fat bear might sound like a delicious snack, unsaturated fats quickly go rancid.
 If this is confusing, just remember that unsaturated implies unstable – easily oxidized or spoiled.